llvm/llvm-project/clang-tools-extra/docs/clang-tidy/ExternalClang-TidyExamples.rst

 This page provides examples of what people have done with :program:`clang-tidy` that might serve as useful guides (or starting points) to develop your own checks.
-They may be helpful for necessary things such as how to write CMakeLists.txt for an out-of-tree plugin of :program:`clang-tidy` checks.
+They may be helpful for necessary things such as how to write the `CMakeLists.txt`` for an out-of-tree plugin of :program:`clang-tidy` checks.

 If you know of (or wrote!) a tool or project using :program:`clang-tidy`, please share it